-Take a look at these meditation and self-care tips from our team of health coaches to get started.
+Take a look at these meditation and self-care tips from our team of care managers to get started.

 Stress Relief Tips

-Here are a few smartphone apps our health coaches suggest:
+Here are a few smartphone apps our care managers suggest:

 - Calm can help guide you through mediations, sleep exercises, and other tools for stress relief.
 It can also track your techniques and progress.

 - Headspace® provides guided mediation sessions and mindfulness training.

 - Color Therapy lets you color intricate pictures.
 It gives you a creative outlet to help you shake off a bad day or distract yourself.